The Color of Pomegranates (1968, Sergei Parajanov)

-Based on the works of 1700′s poet Sayat Nova, and in fact Sayat Nova was the film’s original title.
-I liked the American title better.
+Based on the works of 1700’s poet Sayat Nova, and in fact Sayat Nova was the film’s original title before the censors changed it.

 Doesn’t look or play very similar to Parajanov’s also-amazing Shadows of Our Forgotten Ancestors.